hiroshifuruta/GTFiber2b/README.md

+# This is a Fork of original GTFiber2 https://github.com/Imperssonator/GTFiber2
 # GTFiber 2
 This is the public-facing repository for GTFiber 2.0.
 GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures.